JudePark96/blog/about.md

 Seoul, Republic of Korea. <br >
 judepark@kookmin.ac.kr

-Hi, I am student in the Department of Computer Science at Kookmin University.
+Hi, I'm a student in the Department of Computer Science at Kookmin University.

+I've received the certification of SW Maestro 6th mentee from the Ministry of Science, ICT and Future Planning, South Korea.
-I am expected to graduate Bachelor of Science in Computer Science at Kookmin University in Feb 2021.
+Also I'm expected to graduate Bachelor of Science in Computer Science at Kookmin University in Feb 2021.

 If you want to know about me in details, please see my [curriculum vitae](https://github.com/JudePark96/blog/raw/master/eunhwanpark_cv.pdf)